Newt27/Portfolio-setup_and_mobile_first/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features you will add to the project.
-Features are yet to be added.
+> Features are yet to be added.
 <!-- - [ ] **[new_feature_1]**
 - [ ] **[new_feature_2]**
 - [ ] **[new_feature_3]** -->